dagraham/plm-dgraham/README.md

 		python3 not found

 The current version of this program automates each of the steps in this process and allows some flexibility in scheduling dates, indicating a willingness to be a substitute, specifying the number of players per court (doubles or singles), and so forth.
-A further change is that all information relevant to a project is now stored in a single, project file in *yaml* format.
-A final change is that *plm* is now available both from *PyPi*, [plm-dgraham](https://pypi.org/project/plm-dgraham/) and from *GitHub*, [dagraham/plm-dgraham](https://github.com/dagraham/plm-dgraham).
+A further change is that all information relevant to a project is now stored in a single, project file in *yaml* format with players's responses listing the dates that the player *can* play rather than the dates the player *cannot* play.
+A final change is that *plm* is now available both from *PyPi*, [plm-dgraham](https://pypi.org/project/plm-dgraham/), and from *GitHub*, [dagraham/plm-dgraham](https://github.com/dagraham/plm-dgraham).

 ## Initial Setup